 The Minnesota Society of Certified Public Accountants maintains a free referral service to put businesses in contact with qualified CPAs.
-In addition, that organization has developed a free informational kit for small businesses, titled "Starting a Small Business in Minnesota.
 Contact the MNCPA at the telephone number listed in the Resource Directory section of this Guide.

 ENROLLED AGENTS

 Enrolled Agents are trained and experienced tax professionals who have either passed a comprehensive examination given by the Department of the Treasury or have had five continuous years of experience with the Internal Revenue Service at the audit level.
 Enrolled Agents must maintain their credentials through continuing tax education which is reported directly to the Internal Revenue Service.
 Enrolled Agents are trained to handle complex tax returns for individuals, partnerships, corporations and other tax entities, and are authorized to represent taxpayers at all administrative levels before the Internal Revenue Service.
 Information and referrals may be obtained from the National Association of Enrolled Agents referral hotline telephone number provided in the Resource Directory Section of this Guide or from the Minnesota Society of Enrolled Agents at the website provided in the Resource Directory section of this Guide.